 Shoreland: Land located within the following distances from public waters: 1,000 feet from the normal high water mark of a lake, pond or flowage; and 300 feet from a river or stream or the landward extent of a flood plain designated by ordinance on such a river or stream, whichever is greater.
-The practical limits of shorelands may be less than the statutory limits whenever the waters involved are bounded by natural topographic divides which extend landward from the waters for lesser distances and when approved by the Commissioner of the Department of Natural Resources.
+See figure 2.02-6.